AWS Lambda alternative for APIs, webhooks, cron jobs, and background jobs

 You get one workspace-aware UI for public HTTP routes, pipeline executions (including those kicked off by a schedule), queued jobs, and the invocation records that tie them together—whether the caller was a user, a webhook, or a clock.

-Warm pools and optional Firecracker trade differently against pure per-invocation billing: compare tail latency and cost shape with representative load, not marketing numbers alone.
+Warm pools trade differently against pure per-invocation billing: measure tail latency and cost shape with representative load, not marketing numbers alone.

-Compare how much platform glue each option hides versus exposes in dashboards and logs.
+Compare how much platform glue each option hides versus exposes in dashboards, logs, and per-invocation history.

 Map triggers

-List gateway routes, EventBridge-style async, and cron—then map to gateway + pipeline triggers + jobs in Inquir.
+List API Gateway routes, EventBridge-style async, queues, and cron—then map each to gateway routes, pipeline triggers, and jobs in Inquir.

 Isolate secrets

-Move keys into the target secret model before cutover.
+Move API keys and credentials into the target secret model before cutover, so nothing sensitive travels inside code.

 Shadow traffic